Introduction

 Conclusion

 Above all, and despite every single effort in building the Islamic education and bringing the teachings of Islam to the learners, it must also be embraced whole-heartedly that hidayah (divine guidance) comes from Allah s.w.t.
 This realization must come together with sabr (patience) and tawakkul (reliance) to Allah.
 Nurturing, teaching, and educating takes true grit and resilience.
-Despite all, we take comfort that for as long as we do not give up on this generation, and stay on the path of knowledge as well, Allah is the witness of it all.
+Above all, we take comfort in knowing that for as long as we do not give up on this generation and continue to stay on the path of knowledge, Allah bears witness to all our efforts.”